jhallen/joe-editor/docs/tasks.md

 TIOCSSIZE or TIOCSWINSZ ioctl.
 This way, the program running in the shell knows the window size.

-### TAGS file search

-JOE will search for a tags file in the current directory, and if none is found there, it will open the tags file name given in the TAGS environment variable.

 ### Completion and selection menus

 You can hit TAB in just about any prompt to request JOE to complete the